Frozen-Flask/Frozen-Flask/docs/index.rst

 Version 0.2, released 2011-02-21
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Renamed the project from Flask-Static to Frozen-Flask and while we’re at
+Renamed the project from Flask-Static to Frozen-Flask.
+While we’re at
 breaking API compatibility, :func:`flaskext.static.StaticBuilder.build`
-is now :func:`flaskext.frozen.Freezer.freeze`.
-Other function or method names
+is now :func:`flaskext.frozen.Freezer.freeze` and the prefix for configuration
+keys is ``FREEZER_`` instead of ``STATIC_BUILDER_``.
-were left unchanged.
+Other names were left unchanged.

 Version 0.2, released 2011-02-06
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~